j0nnnnn0/mk.pwd.dev/docs/home.md

     ---

-    - **Website Hosting and Maintenance:** Setting up and managing personal websites or blogs, including ongoing maintenance and security.
+    - Website Hosting and Maintenance
-    - **Home Lab Setup:** Assisting with the setup of personal IT infrastructure, such as servers or NAS, for learning or experimentation.
+    - Home Lab Setup

     [:octicons-arrow-right-24: More ... ](#Online)